Autumn 2024 Updates

 Endings, 9 December 2024

 You can find more information via the links above or at Masterclasses.
 Classes earlier this year paid attention to the narrative content that makes up our stories: character, setting, plot.
-In these autumn classes we’ll think about ways to enhance the ways in which we tell those stories and bring them to rewarding conclusions.
+In these autumn classes we’ll think about ways to enhance how we tell those stories and bring them to rewarding conclusions.
 We’ll also talk about practical matters and real-world contexts: readers, feedback, revision, knowing when to be done.
 All classes are stand-alone and run live on Zoom from 6-7.30 pm London time.

 2. As a taster for Perspective & Style later this month, I made a post on Substack about literary style: A Case of Style.
 I used Kent Haruf’s Our Souls At Night as a case study, and also talked about classic prose style, minimalism, maximalism, and what I call blockbuster style.
 (Ah!
 How I miss blockbuster style.)